Mendeley/mendeley-api-python-example/README.md

 ## How to run ##

 1. Install [Python](https://www.python.org/) and [Pip](https://pip.pypa.io/en/latest/).
 2. Register your client at the [developer portal](http://dev.mendeley.com).
-Fill in http://localhost:5000/oauth as the Redirect URI.
+Use `http://localhost:5000/oauth` as your  Redirect URI.
 This will give you a client ID and secret.
 3. Rename the config.yml.example file to config.yml, and fill in your client ID and secret in this file.
 4. Run the following command to install dependencies: